juuusto/SC2_ai_project/README.md

 This project is licensed under the MIT License

-## Acknowledgments
+## Acknowledgements

-* Shoutout for [sentdex](https://www.youtube.com/user/sentdex) -for contributing the idea and some of the code and for sparking general interest in machine learning
+* Shoutout for [sentdex](https://www.youtube.com/user/sentdex) -for sparking the idea and contributing parts of the code.
 * Big thanks to [Dentosal](https://github.com/Dentosal) for creating the API used for communicating with the game.